 “You’ll have nobody to blame but yourself.”
 It’s what your mother might say to you every time you’re in danger of missing a flight, and it’s what you should tell yourself if you don’t get the feijoada at Aroma Brazil.
-Like all of the ready-to-eat dishes at this Jackson Heights spot, it’s available as part of a DIY buffet.
-So if you prefer your feijoada smoky and meaty, you can fill your plate with fatty beef and sausage that snaps when you bite into it, or if you want a lighter version, then bypass the meat for an extra dousing of the sweet, acidic broth.
+Like all of the ready-to-eat dishes at this Jackson Heights spot, the feijoada is part of a DIY buffet.
+So if you prefer your feijoada smoky and meaty, you can fill your plate with fatty beef and sausage that snaps when you bite into it, or if you want a lighter version, then bypass the meat for an extra dousing of sweet, acidic broth.
 Either way, make a pitstop at the churrasco station in the back, and hope that they have beef ribs spinning over the grill.

 The original Rice ‘n’ Beans closed in 2021, but the same chef is now running this updated spot in Hell’s Kitchen.
 The new space has a more modern feel, with exposed brick and Edison bulbs, but the feijoada remains fantastic.
 It comes packed with bacon, beef, pork ribs, and Portuguese sausage, and it's a non-optional order.
 To round out your meal, start with some pão de queijo or crispy fried yucca tossed with slivers of smoked sausage.
 It isn’t tough to get a reservation here, so keep this place in mind for any casual last-minute meals.